Grandview Area Trails

 One end of the Tunnel Trail begins off the walkway to the Main Overlook, while the other end comes out near the baseball diamond and playground, off the Main Overlook parking area.

 The tunnels are currently closed due to safety concerns.
-The park is making efforts to reopen them in the future.
 The rest of the trail is open.
+Check the press release for more information.

 Did You Know?